killercup/trpl-ebook/trpl.md

 This is rarely useful on its own (although sometimes it can serve as a marker type), but in combination with other features, it can become useful.
-For instance, a library may ask you to create a structure that implements a certain [trait][trait] to handle events.
+For instance, a library may ask you to create a structure that implements a certain [trait](#sec--traits) to handle events.
 If you don’t have any data you need to store in the structure, you can just create a unit-like struct.